xybu/gitlab-ag/ga-docs/docker.md

 # keep password empty so it cannot be logged in via SSH
 sudo useradd -m slave

-# add current user and "slave" to docker group
+# add current user and www-data to docker group
-sudo gpasswd -a slave docker
-sudo gpasswd -a ${USER} docker
+sudo gpasswd -a ${USER} docker sudo gpasswd -a www-data docker

 # restart docker service
 sudo service docker restart